noobaa/noobaa-core/docs/nsfs-standalone.md

     - Check uid/gid access to the bucket path

 ## Code Structure
-To simplify the flow new SDK `BucketSpaceMultiFS` is added for the NSFS multi FS standalone by extending the `BucketSpaceFS`. `BucketSpaceMultiFS` will handle all the multi FS related functionalities on the other hand `BucketSpaceFS` keeps serving existing NSFS standalone functionalities.
+To simplify the flow new SDK `BucketSpaceFS` is added for the NSFS FS standalone by extending the `BucketSpaceSimpleFS`. `BucketSpaceFS` will handle all the FS related functionalities on the other hand `BucketSpaceSimpleFS` keeps serving existing NSFS simple standalone functionalities.

-### BucketSpaceFS
+### BucketSpaceSimpleFS
 - simplified nsfs bucket manager - single root dir for all buckets under it, and a single account.
 - CLI: node nsfs /fsroot/

-### BucketSpaceMultiFS
+### BucketSpaceFS
-- Reuse the simple `BucketSpaceFS` code by extending it.
+- Reuse the simple `BucketSpaceSimpleFS` code by extending it.
 - Implements the requirements from the top.
-- CLI: node nsfs --multi_fs_config_directory /fs-config-root/
+- CLI: node nsfs --config_dir /fs-config-root/